samjones00/docs/docs/_documentation/netcore-windows-desktop.md

     $ md spirals
     $ cd spirals && app init

-We could have started from one of the [more complete Web App Templates](http://templates.servicestack.net/docs/web-apps#getting-started) but this gives us a minimal App generated from [this gist](https://gist.github.com/gistlyn/5c9ee9031e53cd8f85bd0e14881ddaa8).
+We could have started from one of the [more complete Sharp App Templates](https://sharpscript.net/docs/sharp-apps#getting-started) but this gives us a minimal App generated from [this gist](https://gist.github.com/gistlyn/5c9ee9031e53cd8f85bd0e14881ddaa8).

 Now let's open the folder up for editing in our preferred text editor, VS Code: